-Today, thousands of Canadian women are living with ovarian cancer and another 2,800 will be diagnosed this year.
+Today, thousands of Canadian women are living with ovarian cancer.
+According to the Canadian Cancer Society, approximately 3,000 more women will be diagnosed and an estimated 1,950 will die from the disease this year.

 The Walk celebrates the hope I carry with me every day – the hope for a future without this disease.

-Ovarian cancer is the most fatal disease of women in Canada; however, it receives a disproportionately small amount of funding for awareness and research.
+Ovarian Cancer receives a disproportionately small amount of funding for awareness and research.
 There is no screening for ovarian cancer and many women are not diagnosed until the disease has significantly progressed.

 Every dollar I raise supports Ovarian Cancer Canada, the only national charity entirely dedicated to this important cause.
 Funds will be used to provide support to women and families living with ovarian cancer, increase awareness of the disease, and fund vital research so that we can change the future for women.

 Please provide your support by giving generously.
-Better yet, if you are up for a challenge this September, come out and join me.
+Better yet, if you are up for a challenge, join me, Frank, and Luca and friends at the Ovarian Cancer Canada Winnipeg Walk of Hope on September 10 in Kildonan Park.
 Together we can make a difference.